-103.1.4 Establishing New Projects Proposal Details

-A proposal for a new project must be submitted to the board for each proposal requesting to be approved as an AAUW California project.
-The proposal must include the following:

-- The goal or purpose of the project and expected outcomes - A description of the project - Information on who it will serve - A proposed budget detailing revenue and expenses - The number of members and community partners involved

-103.1.5 Establishing New Projects Proposal Review

-The board will evaluate the proposal and determine eligibility based upon the following minimum criteria:

-- Its relationship to AAUW California's mission, purpose and priorities

-- Proposed goals, objectives and timeliness

-- Action plan and time frame

-- Budget and evaluation procedures

-Project applicants are strongly encouraged to apply to the Special Project Fund (SPF) board for approval to use the SPF for handling of tax-deductible contributions for the project.

-103.2 State Program Director- Duties

-A state program director may serve no more than five consecutive, oneyear terms.
+103.1.3 Establishing New Projects A formal proposal for a new state project may be presented to the board of directors for approval.
+At the board's discretion, a pilot state project may receive seed funding for one fiscal year, continuing into a second year if reasonable progress toward stated goals can be shown.
+No incomplete project shall receive funding for a third year.
+103.1.4 Establishing New Projects - Proposal Details A proposal for a new project must be submitted to the board for each proposal requesting to be approved as an AAUW California project.
+The proposal must include the following: • The goal or purpose of the project and expected outcomes • A description of the project • Information on who it will serve • A proposed budget detailing revenue and expenses • The number of members and community partners involved 103.1.5 Establishing New Projects - Proposal Review The board will evaluate the proposal and determine eligibility based upon the following minimum criteria: Its relationship to AAUW California's mission, purpose and priorities Proposed goals, objectives and timeliness Action plan and time frame Budget and evaluation procedures Project applicants are strongly encouraged to apply to the Special Project Fund (SPF) board for approval to use the SPF for handling of tax-deductible contributions for the project.
+103.2 State Program Director- Duties A state program director may serve no more than five consecutive, one-year terms.
 The term of office shall encompass the project's fiscal year.
-The director's duties are to:

-- Implement the approved project, monitor its progress, keep the board apprised of the progress of the project, and ensure that all insurance, risk management, and legal requirements of a project are met. - Consult with key project personnel and assist them in implementation of the state project at the local or regional level. - Coordinate procurement of common materials and supplies for all regional or local projects (e.g. insurance riders, T-shirts, brochures, etc.). - Act as a liaison on project issues and questions between the key project personnel and state leadership. - Meet annually with project managers to help set goals and plans for the project. - Ensure that key project personnel submit timely reports, both programmatic and financial, annually or at the close of the project. - Consult with the board on issues specific to the project, and provide all records or communications required to conduct procedural and financial audits.
+The director's duties are to: Implement the approved project, monitor its progress, keep the board apprised of the progress of the project, and ensure that all insurance, risk management, and legal requirements of a project are met.
+Consult with key project personnel and assist them in implementation of the state project at the local or regional level.
+Coordinate procurement of common materials and supplies for all regional or local projects (e.g. insurance riders, T-shirts, brochures, etc.).

-- Make an annual report to the board at the close of the program year, which shall include a financial statement showing actual expenditures in comparison to the budget. - Ensure sound fiscal management of the project, including detailed budgeting and solicitation of contributions, donations and grants.
+- Act as a liaison on project issues and questions between the key project personnel and state leadership. - Meet annually with project managers to help set goals and plans for the project. - Ensure that key project personnel submit timely reports, both programmatic and financial, annually or at the close of the project. - Consult with the board on issues specific to the project, and provide all records or communications required to conduct procedural and financial audits. - Make an annual report to the board at the close of the program year, which shall include a financial statement showing actual expenditures in comparison to the budget. - Ensure sound fiscal management of the project, including detailed budgeting and solicitation of contributions, donations and grants.
 (See also Policy 508--Outside Funding.) - May authorize vouchers for budgeted amounts.
 Vouchers for amounts which vary from the budget must be signed by the CFO. - If the same person occupies the roles required to authorize expenditures, the CFO signs all vouchers where a second signature is required as per AAUW California policies. - Perform such other duties as requested by the president.